RenaudViry/p3dURDFcodec/README.md

 The converter is a simple binary with a list of option, allowing to choose almost every parameter of the conversion.
 For usage, simply enter 'p3dURDFcodec -h'.

-The sources are written in C++.
+The sources are written in an object oriented C++ fashion.

-Current implementation allow only conversion from P3D to URDF.
+Note and limitations: Current implementation allow only conversion from P3D to URDF.
-Again, see the help message to get the list of relevant options.
+    A "collada" folder should already exist in the destination folder (current folder if option '-o' not used).
+    As some p3d exotic primitives are not supported in URDF (which only supports BOX, CYLINDRE and SPHERE), they are reduced to the encompassing shape.
+For instance the primitive "oval" is encompassed in a sphere with the largest radius.

+Improvements TODO:
+* Change logger in order to use a stream
+* Change pointers to basic data (double, int) to Eigen::Vector